 "Massive muscles are stronger than smaller muscles"

 The Truth: Massive muscles are not necessarily stronger than smaller muscles.
 In general, Olympic weightlifters and power-lifters are much stronger than massive bodybuilders.

-It is important to distinguish between two types of hypertrophy: sarcoplasmic hypertrophy and sarcomere hypertrophy.
+It is essential to distinguish between two types of hypertrophy: sarcoplasmic hypertrophy and sarcomere hypertrophy.

 Myth Number Three

 You have probably heard that weight training reduces flexibility and speed numerous times.
 This is a ridiculous statement.
-The top sprinters, Olympic weightlifters, and numerous other successful athletes train against heavy resistance.
-After all, a monumental element of speed production is fast twitch fibre recruitment, which is enhanced greatly with proper weight training.
+The top sprinters, Olympic weightlifters, and countless other successful athletes train against heavy resistance.
+After all, a monumental element of speed production is fast-twitch fibre recruitment, which is significantly enhanced with proper weight training.